alexandera9780/sep10-freedom-project/blog/entry01.md

 Some skills that I learned through this blog is how to research, patience, and I learned respect through the research I did.

 ##### How to Research
-When I found the time to try and research
+When I found the time to try and research, I kept searching things up and not getting the results I was looking for.
+To try and fix this, I had to start searching things much more specific to help me get to what I needed to get.
+FOr example, I was searching for the official website for MMA, and for Taekwondo, but when I searched it, I was shown Wikipedia.

 [Next](entry02.md)